Why there is dollar in the Excel formula

 Each formula point to the same cells

-As you can see, each new formula always points to references D4 and E1 (unnecessary situation).
+As you can see, each new formula always references D4 and E1 (unnecessary situation).

 Use only 1 dollar sign - Mixed Reference